JoshuaJFHolloway/Drover/README.md

 1. I would like to style the code a lot better.
 The time I spent on the test was mostly on the Api, the logic behind the code and the structure.
 Replicating the layout of the search page would be one of my priorities and I am going to do this over the next few days.
-The styling was hurried.

 2. Add the last few features that make up the page.
-For example the buttons and grid layout.
+For example the buttons.

 3. Make the components more re-usable.
 I would have separated out some code more if I had the time.
 Take the price outside of the header component etc.